Honor the space between no longer and not yet – Nancy Levin

-I’ve always compartmentalized my life into chapters and phases.
-I think I’ve always had an affair with nostalgia and phases allow me to look at different periods of my life with rose colored glasses.
-Songs, movies, quotes pepper my memories and I return each phase when I’m reminded.
+I’ve always compartmentalized my life into chapters and phases because I have a love affair with nostalgia.
+These phases allow me to look at different periods of my life with rose-colored glasses — songs, movies, and quotes pepper my memories of each phase.
 I remember the high school phase, college phase, sorority phase, party phase, professional phase, healthy phase etc. These phases were my method of marking growth and also inciting it.
-Somehow, someway I always made it to the next phase though hindsight reveals it wasn’t always by my own choosing.
+Somehow, someway I always made it to the next phase, though hindsight reveals it wasn’t always by my own choosing.

 The problem with living in phases is that I want to control the evolution.
 Sometimes I try and stay too long in phase, resisting the growth and change required to move forward.
 Other times, I barge forward at full speed and my natural inclination seeks to dictate the terms, aesthetics, and the outcome of the phase change.
 I swing between holding on too tight to the past or wanting instantaneous change that fits within my idea of a perfect story.

 In 2016, I’ve learned to find balance by honoring the space between no longer and not yet.
-The gaps between who we’ve been and who we are becoming.
-I love the reverence of the word honor.
-It inspires me to be grounded and grateful for where I am on the path.
+I’ve come to honor the space between who I’ve been and who I’m becoming.
+I love the reverence of the word honor, it inspires me to be grounded and grateful for where I am on the path.
 I’m carving out and creating space for myself that didn’t exist six months or even a year ago.
 I’m learning the art of the receiving feminine energy and allowing life changes to come in due time as opposed to pushing and trying my hardest to force things.

 I feel as driven + ambitious women we are always looking forward and focused on our next goal, accomplishment, or achievement.
-It’s healthy because focusing on the big picture brings clarity and motivation to work hard.
-But our drive is also a trap because we feel stagnant and unfulfilled if we aren’t electric, dynamite, and killing it 100% of the time.
+It’s healthy because focusing on the big picture brings clarity + motivation to work hard, but our drive is also a trap because we feel stagnant + unfulfilled if we aren’t electric, dynamite, and killing it 100% of the time.
 We feel the pressure to be always on.
 We look to other successful women as yardsticks to figure out where we are coming up short.
 We focus on getting to the next marker of success and feel deep discontent when we don’t make it there by our self-imposed deadlines.

 Honor the space and honor the becoming.
 I think the way to find sustained fulfillment during this in-between chapter is to take the perspective ” What am I supposed to learn?
 What opportunities are opening up for me?”.
 Space in-between who you were and who you want to be is about learning to relax into the unfulfilled feeling and channel it into something productive.
 We have to learn to feel grateful for the journey happening now and relinquish some of the focus on what we’ve yet to accomplish.
 We grow into our shoes the same way we grow into the person we’re meant to be.
 I’m learning that these times of perceived unfulfillment are actually times when we need to get tight.
 It is a time to root down and commit to growth so we can grow into who we need to become for our next chapter.
 This space between is an opportunity for us to develop ourselves and build our character so we can evolve.